 Which meal should we get reservations for?

-In fact, Beast’s Castle and the hanging lanterns over by Rapunzel’s bathroom both make for great picture spots for the fireworks.
+Beast’s Castle and the hanging lanterns over by Rapunzel’s bathroom also make for great picture spots for the fireworks.

 Do they have any specialty beverages?

-Here are our top three non-alcoholic drinks.
+Bien Sur.
+Here are our top two non-alcoholic drinks.
 However, be aware these are not included in the fixed price:

-- The Nautilus: A blue raspberry slush with candy fish and a souvenir glow cube for $15.
+- Blue Rasberry Slush: This drink comes with candy fish and a souvenir glow cube for $15.

 - Pomegranate Limeade: Pomegranate juice and limeade served in an enchanted light-up souvenir cup for $19.